JivSTuban/JivSTuban/README.md

 **`Unemployed Multifaceted Polymath Digital Architect`**

-I'm a Filipino aspiring developer with a wide network due to my friendly character, good humor, and easy-going vibe.
-Because I am single, and unemployed, I dedicate myself to coding, education, and fitness to become a skilled programmer.
+I am a Filipino aspiring web developer known for my friendly demeanor, good humor, and easy-going vibe, which has helped me build a wide and diverse network.
+Being single and currently unemployed, I channel my time and energy into coding, continuous learning, and maintaining my fitness.
+My dedication to these areas reflects my commitment to becoming a highly skilled programmer.

 <hr>